tu-akyas/learning-advanced-python/README.md

 10. Instant Dictionary - API
 11. Working with database
     1. It is not an application, but a section that helped to learn h about working with SQL database using Python
-12.
+12. Cinema Booking App

-This repo will be updated as I complete one project.
+### 13. Bonus Project
+- Creating a Weather Forecast Package

+Every folder is one project.